Vittorio Feltri: Controversy and legal issues

 In March 2010, Feltri was suspended six months from the professional register for the Boffo case, dating back to August 2009, and for the articles signed by Renato Farina, one of the Italian journalists who wrote for the newspaper directed by Feltri, published after his disbarment from the register.
-Feltri reacted to the news by stating: "I am sorry that I am not a pedophile priest or at least a homosexual semi-priest or a left-wing conductor, but that I am simply a journalist who cannot therefore enjoy the protection of the bishops, nor become a martyr of information."
+Feltri reacted to the news by stating: "I am sorry that I am not a pedophile priest or at least a homosexual semi-priest or a left-wing conductor, but that I am simply a journalist who cannot therefore enjoy the protection of the bishops, nor become a martyr of information".
 In Italian political journalistic language, the Boffo method means the activity of denigration in the press based on specially constructed false documents.
 Feltri later reiterated that the news he published about Dino Boffo, referring to Boffo's conviction of harassment and alleged homosexuality, was true, that he intended to provide information on the hypocrisy of a part of the Catholic world, and that he still felt sorrowful for having caused his resignation.

 In December 2011, the Court of Milan sentenced Feltri to compensate Gianpaolo Silvestri, the former Federation of the Greens senator, among the founders of Arcigay, with €50,000 for a homophobic insult.
 He had used ad hominem, a strategy of rhetoric also used by the Sophists of ancient Greece, aimed exclusively at damaging the adversary, as opposed to philosopher Socrates, who had the goal of reaching truth.
 In 2017, Farina said that, according to him, Asia Argento simply chose to prostitute herself in order to be able to make a career.
 According to Alessandro Sallusti, another Italian journalist, there was nothing wrong with this; according to him, it was unfair to sue after twenty years, and having gained fame.

 In 2019, Feltri expressed antisemitic views towards journalist David Parenzo and declared that Jews have bored him with the Holocaust.
-During a television interview in February 2021, he was asked by the journalist Barbara Palombelli: "Which relevant people would you like in the new government?"
+During a television interview in February 2021, he was asked by the journalist Barbara Palombelli: "Which relevant people would you like in the new government?".
 He replied to her "Hitler", provoking controversy both on social media and in the press.
 During a television show in April 2020, Feltri considered Southern Italians as "inferior people".
 His words caused controversy around Italy.
 In response, he said that he meant to say they were inferior only and exclusively from an economic point of view, in the sense that the production of material (not spiritual) wealth, according to him, was superior in Lombardy rather than in Campania.
 He said that he was deeply in love with the city of Naples, its dialect, songs, and culture.

+In December 2024, he declared in an interview to Belve that he met Pope Francis and that they discussed common ideas, such as that there is too much homosexuality (using the pejorative word frociaggine) in the Catholic Church.